2sic/2sxc-docs/docs-src/pages/abyss/contribute/tests/index.md

 # Contribute to 2sxc / EAV Tests

+> [!IMPORTANT]
+> If you only want to USE 2sxc / EAV, then **you do NOT need this**.
+>
-_Important: If you only want to USE 2sxc / EAV, then **you do NOT need this**.
-This is meant for people who want to contribute to the source code of 2sxc and EAV._
+> This is meant for people who want to contribute to the source code of 2sxc and EAV.

 2sxc has about 3'500 unit tests and growing.
 This is a guide to help you understand how to run them, and how to contribute to them.